Current job openings

-- Once you have gained sufficient on-the-job experience, offering training, consulting and support to Free Electrons customers all around the world.
+- Once you have gained sufficient on-the-job experience, offering training, consulting and support to Bootlin customers all around the world.

 We will welcome your opinions, ideas and initiatives to give better support to our customers, to develop our business and of course to develop the use of Free Software in embedded systems.
 You will be given challenging opportunities and responsibilities according to your expectations, experience and interests.

 - Contract type: permanent French contract ("CDI"), with contributions to French social security and retirement.

 - Salary: according to experience

 - Location: in one of our offices in France (Toulouse, Orange or Lyon).